jlooper/msft-learn-apis/module/includes/6-handling-responses.md

 Try, for example, a query like this in your browser: `https://api.collection.cooperhewitt.org/rest/?method=cooperhewitt.periods.getList&access_token=xxxxx&page=1&per_page=100`.

-The API will return a code of `400`: this is a 'bad request' error as your access token is invalid.
+The API will return a code of `400`: this is a 'bad request' error as the access token in the above URL is invalid.

 Common access codes you might encounter include: